mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 </hint>
 </hint>

-Try this on your own but if you get stuck you can click the Solution button.
+Try this on your own but if you get stuck you can click the Hint button.

 ## Test Your App again
 Congratulations, you have built your first voice driven AI system.
 Test it thoroughly to make sure that your Voice Calculator can correctly respond to a variety of different utterances for each operation intended.